sangvo235/SmartRecruit/README.md

 # Running the Application 👨‍🚀
 Follow the following steps to get the application up and running.
+- For running locally please clone from the frontend-and-backend-bug-fixes instead of main (as this is the code post deployment).

 ### 1. Clone the Repository
 Clone the project repository to your local machine using Git.